nuzhat-masud/ford_used_cars_analysis/README.md

 9. Finding and Visualizing Data for Average Price, Total Price and Frequency of resold cars based on Fuel-type

 **Data Visualisation**
-In this project, the dataset has been visualised to find correlations between various factors, and distribution using barplot, scatter plot, regression plot, distribution plot, ECDF and boxplot.
+<br> In this project, the dataset has been visualised to find correlations between various factors, and distribution using barplot, scatter plot, regression plot, distribution plot, ECDF and boxplot.
 The following is the list of the figures in the notebook.

 - Fig 1.
 Categorical variables in the Ford used cars dataset
 - Fig 2.
 Relationship between price and mileage